 Operating the compressor with low oil pressure will cause severe damage to the unit.
 Adjust if necessary.
-See "Setting the Oil Pressure".
+See "Setting the Oil Pressure" in this manual.

-Operation of the compressor with low or no oil may result in extreme temperature in the crankcase.
+Hazardous gases can cause property damage, personal Operation of the compressor with low or no oil may result in extreme temperature in the crankcase.
 This could be an ignition source in the presence of explosive gas and could lead to severe personal injury or death.